smtilson/pp3-command-line-game/README.md

 I encountered the following bugs:
 - There was an error loading the db_utilities file.
 The gspread package was throwing an exception.

 	Fix: I had replaced all ':' with ': ', and then ':  ' with ': '.
 This made 'https://' into 'http: //' inside the SCOPE variable.
 I found this issue using DiffChecker.
 I removed the space.

 - Using a clue was throwing an error.

 	Fix: This was because the relevant function still had investigator.reroll() when I had moved the method to the Game object.
 I changed investigator.reroll() to game.reroll()

 - The fit_to_screen function was not working properly for flavor text.

 	Fix: This was because I was calling it once in the construction of the Adventure object and then again when I printed the flavor text.
 I now only call fit_to_screen when printing the flavor text.

 - The draw item function was not drawing certain item types.

 	Fix: This was due to some things being capitalized, and others not being capitalized.
 This the '==' checks were failing.
 I fixed this by calling lower() when doing the '==' check.

 - An exception was being thrown when attempting to parse the Die objects.

 	Fix: This was do to a refactor introducing a bank space at the end of some die faces.
 I fixed this by removing the blank space.

 - The penalty for removing clues was not working.

 	Fix: This was because the order of effect and item_type were incorrect in the construction of clues (as well as spells.)
 I fixed this by correcting the order.

-- KeyError being thrown when passign terms to the TRANSLATION dictionary object.
+- KeyError being thrown when assigning terms to the TRANSLATION dictionary object.

 	Fix: This was do to data in the spreadsheet not being normalized.
 There were typos as well as plural cases I was not accounting for.
 I fixed this by adding extra key, value pairs to the dictionary, adding redundancy.

 - Resetting tasks was not working.

 	Fix: This was because when I defined remaining attr of the Task object it pointed to task.pattern.
 This meant that when I modified the values of task.remaining it modified those of the task.pattern.
 I fixed this by copying the pattern dict using a dictionary comprehension.

 - I was getting a KeyError in the TRANSLATION dictionary for Elders.

 	Fix: It was showing up as a key because I was replacing " Sign" with "" instead of replacing " Signs".
 I fixed this by first replacing " Signs" with "" and then replacing " Sign" with "".

 - Some input completely passed through the attempt_task function.

 	Fix: It  was because the validation step at the very beginning of attempt_task needed to be moved.
 This validation step has since been removed.

 - The translate_term function was being passed ' ' and that was throwing a key error.

 	Fix: I wasn't applying split to part inside the for loop iterating through parts.
 I applied the split method to part variable inside the relevant for loop.

 - Selecting an already complete task rerolls dice for free.

 	Fix: I fixed this by changing where the reroll happens as well as checking if a task is complete before allowing the player to attempt it.

 - 'Terror)' was being passed as a key.
 This was a typo in the spreadsheet.

 	Fix: I edited the spreadsheet to remove the typo.

 - The whiskey item had the wrong effect.

 	Fix: I edited the key for the associated function in ITEM_EFFECT dictionary.

 - The draw_item method draws the same item repeatedly.I had not yet started removing the item I was drawing from the item_deck.

 	Fix: I started removing the items from the item_deck inside the draw_item method

 - Some statements were being reported too often.
 It looked like: